 About the Film:

-Five years ago, my best friend’s brother Mike was murdered by two acquaintances in the Southbury, CT.
+Seven years ago, my best friend’s brother Mike was murdered by two acquaintances in Southbury, CT.
 I watched in horror as the town swept the incident under the rug, dismissing the young men involved as “wayward.”
 Perhaps they were.
 They needed help, and if they’d gotten it, Mike might be alive today.
 I was too young and inexperienced to make a film at the time, but I’m ready now.

 We’re all sick of the violence plaguing our country.
 In order to create real change, we have to approach the problem differently.
 American Monster is here to do just that.